 Beginning in the Early Childhood and primary grades and continuing through the other grades, the students reading skills and their love for reading continues to grow through reading age appropriate and stimulating stories.
 Students are encouraged to use critical skills as they make predictions, discuss story theme, and write possible alternate conclusions to stories.
 A major focus in the curriculum is reading fluency encompassing accuracy, confidence and expression.
 Reading comprehension skills are strengthened through continual fluency assessments.
 With a strong focal point on writing instruction, the curriculum includes the teaching of the writing process, including spelling, grammar, and independent writing.
 The processes of reading and writing strategy skills are integrated across all curricula.

 Our school, an integral part of Saint James the Apostle Roman Catholic parish, guides and educates children through the Gospel message.
 All students participate in religion instruction which is reinforced through daily prayer and morning scripture readings, service projects and liturgical celebrations.
 Gospel values are integrated with other subjects as a means to cultivate in all of the students a lifelong relationship with Jesus.

 In an effort to improve critical thinking skills and proficiency with the scientific method, teachers strive to provide hands-on individual and group investigations.
 Other subjects are also utilized, including math for measurement and formulas, reading for logic, comprehension, religion for moral and ethical issues, and social studies for historical and geographic skills.
 Middle school students spend their class time in Science lab.
 Lower grades have the opportunity to utilize the Science lab when not in use.
 STEM is a schoolwide initiative.
-Saint James the Apostle School was one of 30 schools selected to participate in the Archdiocese of Newark's STEM EXPO in 2016-2017.
-Saint James students in Grades 6-8 will participate again in 2017-2018.
+Saint James the Apostle School was one of 30 schools selected to participate in the Archdiocese of Newark's Inaugural STEM EXPO in 2016-2017.
+Saint James students have participate every year since.
+In June 2019, a team represented Saint James at the NCEA New Directions STREAM 3.0 Conference.

 The students develop an understanding that Social Studies are a series of events that affects the lives of all people.
 By participating in discussions, through projects, research papers, and the use of technology and media, students are challenged to master age appropriate concepts.